Vivojay/mariana-music-player/docs/ARCHITECTURE.md

 the PTY.
 The authenticated side channel reports state but cannot execute commands.

+Electron may render several terminal tabs, but they are views of that one PTY, not additional Mariana processes.
+The host retains a bounded ANSI stream for new views and resets it on terminal-clear sequences.
+Search is performed by each view's xterm.js SearchAddon.
+Theme selection is a normal CLI command and a structured state event keeps the settings file and React selector synchronized.

 Media references are persisted using canonical, non-secret identifiers.
 Source resolvers create short-lived playback URLs immediately before use.
 The playback supervisor owns retries and failover; the playback controller owns FFmpeg